 Sept 7 & 21 – October 19 – November 16

-Between September 7 and October 19, the selected companies will work with a DEC Coach and Boise State International Business Intern to create an Export Action Plan.
-Export Excellence will help you:
+Between September 7 and October 19, the selected companies will work with DEC Coaches and Boise State International Business Interns to create an Export Action Plan.
+Export Excellence will help each company:

 - Learn and implement a systematic process for accelerating profitable export growth.

 - Expand your export team to include Idaho’s top export experts who will help you address your specific export obstacles and challenges.

 - Create and implement a peer-reviewed export plan.